dnsosebee/garden/src/content/docs/bookshelf.md

 - The Three Body Problem series (⭐), read 2021

 ### Adventures and more
+- Replay: Memoir of an Uprooted Family (in-progress)
 - UNSONG (in-progress)
 - The road
 - *On* The Road, read 2024